-The latest version of Apple’s tvOS has arrived.
-Introduced June 3 at Apple’s Worldwide Developer Conference 2019, tvOS 13 offers a number of much-requested design changes and features, including a new Control Center, a revamped home screen, and multi-user support.
+Apple tvOS 13, the latest version of Apple TV software, boasts a number of much-requested design changes and features, including a new Control Center, a revamped home screen, and multi-user support.

 Mom, use your own account